Holomorphic representation of quantum computations: Introduction

 The resulting polynomials have degree at most $1$ in each variable.
 Similarly, qudits can also be represented by multivariate polynomials by mapping each computational basis state to a different monomial: for $(d_1,\dots,d_n)\in\{0,\dots,d-1\}^n$,

 The resulting polynomials have degree at most $d-1$ in each variable.
-With this normalisation, the polynomial representation can be interpreted as the inner product between the state and a tensor product of unnormalised $SU(2)$ coherent states~\cite{radcliffe1971some,arecchi1972atomic}, defined as:
+With this normalization, the polynomial representation can be interpreted as the inner product between the state and a tensor product of unnormalized $SU(2)$ coherent states~\cite{radcliffe1971some,arecchi1972atomic}, defined as:

 for all $z\in\mathbb C$.
-Once normalised, these states form an overcomplete family of the single-qudit Hilbert space span$(\ket i)_{i=0\dots d-1}$ with respect to the metric $\frac d\pi\frac{d^2z}{(1+|z|^2)^2}$.
+Once normalized, these states form an overcomplete family of the single-qudit Hilbert space span$(\ket i)_{i=0\dots d-1}$ with respect to the metric $\frac d\pi\frac{d^2z}{(1+|z|^2)^2}$.
 As a consequence, the polynomial representation of a qudit state of $n$ subsystems can be thought of as its wave-function on the phase space $(\mathbb C\cup\{+\infty\})^n$ (note that this phase space is distinct from the discrete phase space usually associated to finite-dimensional systems~\cite{gross2006hudson}).

 In the case of a single subsystem, this phase space corresponds to the Riemann sphere by anti-stereographic projection (see Table~\ref{tab:analytic}).
 In particular, the usual Bloch sphere representation of a single-qubit state is given by the anti-stereographic projection of the complex zero of its polynomial representation, while the Majorana stellar representation of a single-qudit state~\cite{majorana1932atomi} is given by the anti-stereographic projection of the complex zeros of its polynomial representation, counted with multiplicity.
-Hence, a qubit may be represented by a single point on the sphere, while a qudit of dimension $d$ may be represented by $d-1$ indistinguishable points on the sphere, consistent with the fact that a qudit state of dimension $d$ may be realised as the symmetric state of $d-1$ single-qubit states~\cite{harrow2013church}.
+Hence, a qubit may be represented by a single point on the sphere, while a qudit of dimension $d$ may be represented by $d-1$ indistinguishable points on the sphere, consistent with the fact that a qudit state of dimension $d$ may be realized as the symmetric state of $d-1$ single-qubit states~\cite{harrow2013church}.

 A similar construction can be done in the infinite-dimensional setting for single bosonic modes, with orthonormal basis $\{\ket n\}_{n\in\mathbb N}$, using the canonical coherent states: